jesus-imanol/jesus-imanol/README.md

 </p>

 <p align="center">
-  I'm a passionate developer dedicated to building efficient and scalable web applications.
-I love coding and learning new technologies that help me grow as a professional.
-Below is a quick overview of my skills and the technologies I use!
+  I'm a passionate developer with experience building web applications and working with APIs.
+I love exploring new technologies and pushing my skills further each day.
 </p>

 ---